COXIT-CO/xola_deputy/README.md

 Run pip install -r requirements.txt to install all required libraries.

+Deputy account, with access token (permanent token)

+Xola account ( seller )

+Public url ( You can use ngrok )

 #Deputy API set up
 Users have to generate `deputy_access_token` in deputy web site.